liliyavoloshina/rsschool-cv/cv.md

 Also i did some small javascript projects, and a bunch of pet-projects.
 E.g.: [Thrift Shop](https://thrift-shop.herokuapp.com/), [Simple Shop](https://simple-shop-sample.herokuapp.com/home) (*you can find more in my repository*).

 ## English Level
-My level of English is B2
+My English level is B1

 ## Code example
 My favorite piece of code is an example of data encryption: